Print

 Ingredients

-For garlic herb compound butter
+For garlic-herb compound butter

-• 1/2 pound (226 grams) unsalted butter
+• 1/2 cup (1 stick; 113 g) unsalted butter

-• 2 garlic cloves, finely chopped or pressed
+• 4 garlic cloves, finely chopped or pressed

 Tools